Proper 26 (31) | Mark 12:28-34

 He answered well, but he was missing something essential.
 He was playing horseshoes with Jesus, and he thought his own answer was a ringer.
 It turned out he missed after all.

 And Jesus tells him that he is not far from the kingdom.

 Not far, but that is bracing news to a man who is sure he has arrived.
-It is the difference between knowledge and wisdom.
+It is the difference between knowledge and wisdom, between explanation and revelation.
 This scribe knew the scripture perfectly.
-Jesus knew what it meant.
+Jesus could reveal what it meant.

 How about us?
 It might be that we’re still out there offering sacrifices.
-We sacrifice fulfillment to busy-ness, true wealth for money, Facebook likes for friendship.
+We sacrifice fulfillment on the altar of busy-ness, give up true wealth in the search for money, accept Facebook likes in place of friendship.
 We sacrifice understanding to knowledge, and we limp as best we can around the altar of being right.